ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om.md

 Rather than outputting a single diagnostic file over the whole model horizontal grid, [MOM](/models/model_components/ocean/#modular-ocean-model-mom) typically generates diagnostic outputs as tiles, each of which spans over a portion of the model horizontal grid.

-The `collate` section in the `yaml.conf` file controls the process that combines these smaller files into a single output file.<br>
+The `collate` section in the `yaml.conf` file controls the process that combines these smaller files into a single output file.
 ```yaml
 collate:
     restart: true